StreamElements/docs/docs/chatbot/modules/viewerqueue.md

 ## FAQ

 **Q: Can viewers join the queue multiple times?**
-A: By default, viewers can only join the queue once.
-This setting can be adjusted in the module configuration.
+A: Viewers can only join the queue once.

 **Q: How long does a queue last?**
 A: The queue remains active until it's manually closed or cleared by a moderator, or until the stream ends.